RealMochaFox/oled-switch-hb-sd/readme.md

 # SD Card Contents
-Built on Horizon OS 18.0.0
+This setup supports Stock Sysnand, Atmosphere Emunand, and Android.
+It includes a variety of homebrew applications and tools.
+The setup is based on the V6S modchip and is built on Horizon OS 18.0.0.

 ## Versions
 - Hekate: 6.1.1